kokke/tiny-MQTT-c/README.md

 # tiny-MQTT-c

-A small incomplete and undocumented MQTT 3.1.1 client library written in <500 lines of C99.
+A small incomplete, untested and undocumented MQTT 3.1.1 client library written in <500 lines of C99.
 The library uses no dynamic allocation and compiles down to ~1K on ARM thumb.

 NOTE: This is very much a work in progress still.
 It should be faily easy to hack on though.